jack-thomas/blog.jackthomas.io/_drafts/2023-09-07-geocoding-openstreetmap.md

 You're currently getting a "connection refused" error.
 It's likely that the whole block of IP addresses that ServiceNow uses is blocked by OpenStreetMap Nominatim.
 Consider setting up a MID Server and routing the requests through it.

+After further investigation, setting "Content-Type", "Accept", and "User-Agent" headers may also help.

 ## Introduction

 The default geocoding engine in ServiceNow is Google Maps, but I don't have a subscription for that.
 One alternative is the [OpenStreetMap Nominatim](https://wiki.openstreetmap.org/wiki/Nominatim).
 This article will provide brief implementation details.